wireservice/agate/docs/cookbook/sql.rst

 GROUP BY
 ========

 journalism's :meth:`.Table.group_by` works slightly different than SQLs.
 It does not require an aggregate function.
-Instead it returns a dictionary of :code:`group`, :meth:`.Table` pairs.
-To see how to perform the equivalent of a SQL aggregate, see the next example.
+Instead it returns :py:class:`journalism.tableset.TableSet`.
+To see how to perform the equivalent of a SQL aggregate, see below.

 .. code-block:: python

-    groups = patients.group_by('doctor')
+    doctors = patients.group_by('doctor')

 Chaining commands together
 ==========================